Kyotofolding fanblackberry lily (Belamcanda Chinensis)

 Hinoki Fan "Hanaguruma" Kano School

-This hinoki fan is an original one, combining the latest techniques of modern maki-e and the skills of Kyoto craftsmen to create a "Hanaguruma" design on a thin hinoki cypress wood panel.
+This hinoki fan is an original one, combining the latest techniques of modern maki-e and the skills of Kyoto craftsmen to create a "Hanaguruma" pattern on a thin hinoki cypress wood panel.

 The motif is "Hanaguruma" by a painter of the Kano school in the early Edo period.